 With the set and camera ready, we fired off our first shot.
 In our result image (figure 5), we see how the LiteRoom has softened the hard sunlight and given us a diffused light quality.
 We have the wrapping highlights, soft rich shadow detail, and complete control of the overall contrast of the image.

 To take this shot to the next level we set up a Photoflex 39X39 inch LitePanel and attached a soft gold/white cover with the soft gold side out.
 We then attached a Photoflex Main and T clamp to a LS-2212 LiteStand and placed this assembly on the right side of the LiteRoom.
-The reflector will bounce the sun back into our shot adding a warm highlight to the shadow side of our shot (figure 6).
+The reflector will bounce the sun back into our shot adding a warm highlight to the shadow side of our shot.

-Figure 10 below is a close up of these two images to better show the highlights resulting from using a reflector in our lighting solution.
+Below is a close up of these two images to better show the highlights resulting from using a reflector in our lighting solution.

 Replacing items on the set is easy.
 The enclosure lifts up for easy access to the set top, the items are replaced and posed, and the enclosure is then put back in position.

-Figures 11 and 12 show some other product shots of a camera and underwater camera housing we made in the same set up.
+The examples below show some other product shots of a camera and underwater camera housing we made in the same set up.